 c) The lime and heat treatment forms a heavy precipitate of complex composition.

-d) Contains in soluble lime salts, coagulated albumin, and varying proportion of the fats, waxes and gums.
+d) Contains soluble lime salts, coagulated albumin, and varying proportion of the fats, waxes, and gums.

 e) Phosphoric acid is added to increase P2O5 content of juice to 300 ppm.

-f) Then lime added to neutralize organic acids,
+f) Then lime is added to neutralize organic acids,

 d) Besides insoluble tricalcium phosphate [Ca3 (PO4) 2] is also formed which occludes colloids & suspended impurities.